Vietnam.vn - Nền tảng quảng bá Việt Nam

 Location of England, France and the English Channel.
 Graphic: Britannica

-In Malta, an island that is part of a network that brings Vietnamese people to Europe, authorities are not prepared for this situation, said Mark Micallef, an expert at the Global Initiative to Combat Transnational Organized Crime (GITOC).
+In Malta, an island linked to a network that smuggles Vietnamese people to Europe, authorities are not prepared for this situation, said Mark Micallef, an expert at the Global Initiative on Transnational Organized Crime (GITOC).

-“This is probably the first time the island has seen anything like this,” said Micallef, who has spent 20 years studying human trafficking on Malta’s borders.
-“This is the definition of transnational, organised crime.”
+"This is probably the first time the island has seen such a situation," said Mr Micallef, who has spent 20 years researching human trafficking on Malta's borders.
+"This is the true definition of organised, transnational crime."

-"She wants to go to the UK to work, because her brother or sister is doing nails there.
-Even if they are deported, these people will definitely come back and find another way to the UK, because they need to earn money urgently to pay off their debts," said Ms. Chi.
+"She wants to go to the UK to work because her brother or sister is doing nails there.
+Even if they are deported, these people will definitely come back and find another way to get to the UK because they need to earn money urgently to pay off their debts," said Ms. Chi.

-Valletta harbour in Malta, September 29.
+Valletta harbor in Malta, September 29.
 Photo: AFP

 Valletta harbour in Malta, September 29, 2023.
 Photo: AFP